prateekait/KeywordExtraction/README.md

 # KeywordExtraction
-Methods to extract kewords from a pdf file and arrange as per the wightages of keywords.
+Methods to extract kewords from a pdf file and arrange as per the weightages of keywords.